Skip to main content

 1. Assemble all components into the signature base.

-Add the standard component for an http request message, and add the signature parameters in alphabetical order.
+Add the standard component for a HTTP request message, and add the signature parameters.

 "@signature-params": ("@authority" "content-digest" "content-length" "content-type"